LTUC/amman-dotnet-401d2/Resources/MVCSetup.md

 16. Make the return of the `Index()` action `return View()`
 17. Create a new folder named "Home" in our Views Folder.
 18. Create a new .cshtml page in the Home folder that you just created
 	a.
-Right click on Home Foldeer
+Right click on Home Folder
 	b.
 Add -> New Item ->
 	c. search for "View"
 	d. select "Razor View"
 	e.
 Name the View the same page as your action (Keep it Index for this example)
 19. Add Text to your Index.cshtml file
 20. Run the app and make sure it loads your Home page.
-21. If it runs -> YAAY!, if not repeat step 1-20.
+21. If it runs -> YAAY!, if not troubleshoot steps 1-20.

 ### Adding Entity Framework Core and a SQL Database:
 1. Add an appsettings.json file